-- 29) Search and Rescue teams will contact you with "[district name] Control, [team name]".
+- 29. Search and Rescue teams will contact you with "[district name] Control, [team name]".
 (Note: a team may call you by saying "[team name]" only.
-Be alert for this shortened form of hail. - 30) Respond with " [district name] control here, go ahead [team name]".

-- 31) Copy the message verbatim on to the message form. - 32) Assign the message a message number and log the message into Message Log.
-Message numbers consist of a prefix identifying the district, followed by a letter designating the search and rescue team and then a sequential number (e.g. "MISB0005" for the fifth message handled by local net control.
-The message was to (or from) the Mission San Jose's Bravo team). - 33) When the team indicates the message is complete: - Verify that all message elements are present.
+Be alert for this shortened form of hail. - 30.
+Respond with "[district name] control here". - 31.
+Copy the message verbatim on to the message form. - 32.
+When the team indicates the message is complete: - Verify that all message elements are present.
 See below for a definition of message elements.
 (NOTE: Search and Rescue Team do not provide message numbers or time stamps.
 You will add these to the message.)
-If any message elements are missing, request clarification. - If you received a complete message and understood it, respond "Message number [message number], Roger". - If you did not understand any part of the message, respond with "Say again" and either "All after [the last part of the message you copied]", or "All before [first part of the message you copied]". - If there is anything that impedes your ability to deliver the message accurately, ask for clarification.
-Note that you do not need to understand the content of the message in order to relay it to the recipient accurately. - If the team indicated "more to follow", say "proceed with next message". - 34) When all messages have been received, close with "[district name], control, out".
-If it has been more than 10 minutes since you gave your call sign, terminate the transmission with "[district name] control, [your call sign], Out". - 35) If it is known that the message was in response to a message sent by the district, make the appropriate notation next to the sent message in the log. - 36) Have the messages delivered to the IC. - 37) Handle short inter-team messages your self.
+If any message elements are missing, request clarification. - If you received a complete message and understood it, respond "Roger". - If you did not understand any part of the message, respond with "Say again" and either "All after [the last part of the message you copied]", or "All before [first part of the message you copied]". - Ask any other clarifying questions. - If the team indicated "more to follow", say "proceed with next message". - 33.
+When all messages have been received, close with "[district name], control, out".
+If it has been more than 10 minutes since you gave your call sign, terminate the transmission with "[district name] control, [your call sign], Out". - 34.
+Assign the message a message number and log the message into the Radio Log.
+Message numbers consist of a prefix identifying the district, a letter identifying which of the district's Local Net Controllers is logging the message and a sequential number (e.g. "MIB006" for the sixth message handled by Mission San Jose Local Net Controller 'B'). - 35.
+If any messages were in response to a message sent by the district, make the appropriate notation next to the sent message in the log. - 36.
+Have the messages delivered to the District Manager Staff. - 37.
+Handle short inter-team messages your self.
 For longer communications, ask them to move to another channel and make contact directly.
-Remind them to return to the contact channel. - 38) If you receive too much traffic at once, control the situation by having some Teams stand by.
-(E.g. "Centerville alpha, stand by.")
+Remind them to return to the contact channel. - 38.
+If you receive too much traffic at once, control the situation by having some Teams stand by. (e.g. "Centerville alpha, stand by.")